 Party or relevant jurisdiction European Union - Sweden Title of project Long-term variation in population dynamics, life history and exploitation of salmon stocks in monitored rivers Objective of research project The objective is to estimate long-term variation of survival in different life stages, life history characteristics and growth of wild salmon in the River Ätran with its major tributary Högvadsån.
 Estimates of sea survival, growth and exploitation are provided from annual Carlin taggings of wild fish in River Ätran and fish from reared stocks in the Rivers Lagan and Nissan.
 Brief description of research project The wild salmon stock in River Ätran has been subject to monitoring since the 1950s with annual recording of the number of ascending fish in the tributary Högvadsån since 1954 and partial smolt trapping since 1959.
 Present monitoring programmes include electrofishing surveys, smolt trapping, adult counters in the main stem of River Ätran and in Högvadsån, catch sampling and scale reading, Carlin tagging and collection of catch statistics.
 As the river Ätran is infected by Gyrodactylus salaris , there is an annual monitoring of the parasite infection.
 In addition to the major programme in River Ätran there is a tagging programme for the reared stocks in the rivers Lagan and Nissan.
 This gives data on sea survival and exploitation of reared stocks.
 Dates during which research will take place Long-term ongoing project (subject to annual review).
 Area in which research will take place Sweden Estimated number and weight of salmon to be retained No adult fish are retained.
 Up to 100 parr/smolt are retained in sampling programmes.
-Resources Estimated cost of the research project £30,000 in 2011 dedicated to the project.
-Number of participating scientists 2-4 (also participating in other projects) Name and e-mail address of coordinating scientist in charge of project Erik Degerman erik.degerman@fiskeriverket.se / erik.degerman@slu.se (until 30 th of June 2011) (after 1 st of July 2011) Details of research vessels, e.g. name, registration, call sign and description of vessel N/A Type and amount of gear and other equipment to be used Adult and smolt trapping facilities.
+Resources Estimated cost of the research project £30,000 in 2012 dedicated to the project.
+Number of participating scientists 3 (also participating in other projects) Name and e-mail address of coordinating scientist in charge of project Erik Degerman erik.degerman@slu.se Details of research vessels, e.g. name, registration, call sign and description of vessel N/A Type and amount of gear and other equipment to be used Adult and smolt trapping facilities.
 Details of any collaborating countries N/A